RAbdulsalam/df-mod6-mobile/README.md

 To install an extension in VS Code, go to the Extensions tab and search for the name and author.

-Viewing tables in VS Code (or DB Browser) makes it easier to search and explore the organization.

-## Open Example Mozilla Broswer Evidence Folder

-We have an example of Mozilla Firefox Browser Evidence Folder in the TSPD folder.

-Clone, or fork and clone this repo down to your machine.
-Look for the [TSPD/j3uv3vkf.default/](TSPD/j3uv3vkf.default/) folder.

-## Databases (.sqlite) and Tables

-Each .sqlite file is a database.
-A database can have many tables.
-For example, there is a database file named `places.sqlite`.

-This database includes 13 tables.

-For example, there is a  `moz_places` table in the places.sqlite database.
-This table contains information about the user's browsing history, including the URLs visited and the date and time of the visit.

 ## Explore Databases in VS Code